 Some people swear on coconut oil* for hair care.

-For me personally, coconut oil can have a slightly drying effect.
+For me personally though, coconut oil can have a slightly drying effect.
 And I have heard others have the same problem.

 The only coconut oil that works for me is this Monoi Tiaré oil*.
 This one again works perfectly and it smells heavenly, too.
 (My husband always tells me I smell like cookies when I use it.
 Perfect!)